ebackma/examensarbete_skogforsk/README.txt

 3. Python packages needed

-I used Python for this, and these packages are needed:
+we used Python for this, and these packages are needed:
 - numpy
 - rasterio
 - scipy